joveryz/teac-remote-control/README.md

 This project includes 2 parts, web app and a server.
 The web app renders a remote control in web browser and send http requests to server.
 Server sends tcp packets to a ethernet com device.
 The com device connects to the TEAC devices via RS-232C directly.

+You can also use the web app to control Roon.

 # Special thanks
 Special thanks to [Jerry Wossion](https://github.com/jerrywossion) who helped a lot about Vue.